Director, Parkinson's Disease Cell Therapy Program - (#314)

 Essential Job Functions

-- Manage all R&D activities of the cell therapy program to develop iPSC-derived mid-brain dopamine neuron progenitor cells for treatment of Parkinson’s Disease.
+- Direct all R&D activities of the Parkinson's cell therapy program to develop iPSC-derived mid-brain dopamine neuron progenitor cells for treatment of Parkinson’s Disease.

 - Collaborate and communication program status, initiatives, roadblocks and plans with Senior Management to achieve project and organizational objectives.